 Homelessness is a crisis in King County.
 In 2015 alone, over 10,000 people experienced homelessness on any given day, and nearly 40 percent were unsheltered.

-The One Night Count in King County tallied 4,505 people living unsheltered, on sidewalks, in cars, and tents on January 29, 2016.
+The annual Point in Time (PIT) Count tallied 4,505 people living unsheltered, on sidewalks, in cars, and tents on January 29, 2016.
 In addition, another 3,200 individuals were in emergency shelter and 2,983 were in transitional housing.
 Read the full report here.